Educate

 Our sponsors and partners share our mission, finding power in numbers to create a larger voice of shared experience so that we all can achieve better care for MOGAD and all other rare neuroimmune conditions.

-Sponsor or partner with us and let’s work toward a cure for MOGAD together
+Sponsor or partner with us and let’s work toward a cure for MOGAD together!

 Our Corporate Sponsors